 We will not refuse to admit a child on behavioural grounds in the normal admissions round or at any point in the normal year of entry.
 We may refuse admission in certain cases where the specific criteria listed in the School Admissions Code (paragraph 3.8) apply, i.e., where section 87 of the School Standards and Framework Act 1998 is engaged.

-We may refuse admission for an in-year applicant for a year group that is not the normal point of entry, only in such a case that we have good reason to believe that the child may display challenging behaviour that may adversely affect the provision we can offer.
+We may refuse admission for an in-year applicant for a year group that is not the normal point of entry, only in such a case that we have good reason to believe that the child may display challenging behaviour that may adversely affect the provision we can offer and that the Academy already has a high proportion of students with challenging behaviour compared with other schools in this Local Authority’s area.
 In this case, we will refer these pupils to the Fair Access Protocol.
 We will not refuse admission on these grounds to looked after children, previously looked after children and children with EHC plans naming the academy.

 7.7 Fair Access Protocol